 Figure 5.
-Measuring performances od Layout Shift and Total blocking Time to Location: [0.966], Size: [1116x3]
+Measuring performances of Layout Shift and Total blocking Time

 If we go to DevTools, then go to Performance Tab we should click Record.
 After that, refresh our page and stop recording.
 We will see Layout Shift if exist and in Summary tab we can get more information about shift Location.
 Total Blocking Time is displayed in footer of Performance Tab.